ethanc019/linux-infrastructure-labs/labs/08-bash-cron/README.md

 ## Objective

-Create a Bash system-check script, run it manually, schedule it with cron, and verify automated log output.
+Create a Bash system check script, run it manually, schedule it with cron, and verify automated log output.

 ## Skills Demonstrated